 Students who are unable to complete their degrees within the allowable time may petition the Graduate School for an extension; Request for Extension of Time forms are available on the Graduate School forms website.
 To ensure timely consideration, the Request for Extension of Time form should be filed early in the term in which the time limit expires.
 If the extension is approved, the student is notified of the expectations for progress toward completion of the degree.
 If the extension is denied, the student is terminated from the graduate program at the end of the term during which the time limit will expire.

-A transcript is a complete and unabridged copy of all academic work attempted at Marquette and includes only those courses attempted at Marquette.
+An official transcript is a complete and unabridged copy of all academic work attempted at Marquette and includes only those courses attempted at Marquette.
+Partial official transcripts are never produced.
 Transfer and test credits accepted toward a Marquette degree are recorded, but the grades earned are not on the Marquette transcript.
 Course and grade information contained on the transcript is released only upon written consent from the student, as required by the federal Family Educational Rights and Privacy Act of 1974 (FERPA), or as required by law.
 See the University FERPA Policy located on the Marquette Central academic policies website.

 The university accepts only official transcripts for the purposes of posting transfer credit or courses to the Marquette record and/or verification of a degree, diploma or certificate completion at another institution.
 Official transcripts are those that are printed on security paper and come directly via U.S. Mail from another institution's record/registrar office to the Office of the Registrar (OTR), the Graduate School or are delivered electronically directly to these offices via a secured third party method that has been verified by the sending institution.
 All other transcripts are considered unofficial and will not be accepted or processed.
 Once an official transcript is received, the transcript will be used to determine credits accepted toward the graduate degree.